Dinosaurs on a Spaceship: Plot

 The Eleventh Doctor receives a call from the Indian Space Agency in 2367 about a vast spaceship which will crash into Earth in six hours.
 The ISA plans to destroy it with missiles unless the Doctor stops it first.
 He takes Queen Nefertiti of Egypt, Edwardian game hunter John Riddell, companions Amy and Rory, and, inadvertently, Rory's father Brian.
 Amy discovers the ship is a Silurian ark designed to carry the reptilian humanoids to a new planet along with flora and fauna from their time period to escape a destructive impact.
 The ship, however, registers no Silurian life forms left on board.
 After escaping from a group of pterosaurs in the engine room, the Doctor, Rory and Brian are escorted by two robots to a brutal man called Solomon who has been injured in a raptor attack and requires medical help.
 Solomon reveals himself to be a lawless exotic black market trader who has raided the spaceship in order to steal the dinosaurs.
-Having had the robots murder all of the Silurians, Solomon was unable to take control of the ship himself and the computer defaulted to its point of origin, causing it to return to Earth.
+Having had the robots kill all of the Silurians, Solomon was unable to take control of the ship himself and the computer defaulted to its point of origin, causing it to return to Earth.
 Discovering Queen Nefertiti's identity and value, he decides to kidnap her and leave in his own ship.
 Though the Doctor refuses, Nefertiti agrees to go with him to save the others.
 Meanwhile, the ISA proceeds to fire their missiles at the ark, against the Doctor's wishes.

 While Amy and Riddell shoot hostile dinosaurs with "anaesthetic" guns, the Doctor disables Solomon's robots and rescues Nefertiti, then tricks the ISA missiles into targeting Solomon's ship rather than the ark: it is destroyed, taking him with it.
 Rory and Brian pilot the ark away from the Earth, as the ship can only be piloted by two people of the same gene chain.
 The Doctor then takes Amy, Rory and Brian back home where Brian, having overcome his fear of travelling, starts a world tour (with one of his postcards showing the dinosaurs on their new home of Siluria).
 Nefertiti, who has been flirting and clashing with Riddell, opts to go with him rather than return to her own time.